mkorpela/pabot/README.md

 --pabotlibport   [PORT]
   Port number of the PabotLib remote server (default is 8270) See --pabotlibhost for more information

+--processtimeout   [TIMEOUT]
+  Maximum time in seconds to wait for a process before killing it.
+If not set, there's no timeout.

 --resourcefile   [FILEPATH]
   Indicator for a file that can contain shared variables for distributing resources.
 This needs to be used together with pabotlib option.
 Resource file syntax is same as Windows ini files.
 Where a section is a shared set of variables.